Four tackles on his first series? Shaquem Griffin vows to start even faster next time

 Griffin’s move to weakside linebacker seemed to be made with the future in mind.
 He’s playing behind veteran K.J.
 Wright, who has just one year remaining on his contract and no evidence an extension is coming anytime soon.
 The Seahawks appear willing to see how Griffin adjusts to the weakside linebacker spot and if he can move seamlessly into it a year from now before figuring out what to do with Wright.

-As for this year, Carroll’s comments about Griffin’s special teams play likely speak to what the team sees as a more realistic role for him this season.
+As for this year, Carroll’s comments about Griffin’s special-teams play likely speak to what the team sees as a more realistic role for him this season.

-Griffin, though, vows to show with each preseason game that he is ready for whatever the team wants to throw at him.
+Griffin vows to show with each exhibition game that he is ready for whatever the team wants to throw at him.

-A play Griffin considered one of his bigger learning experiences came on that same first drive, when he was pushed back by Colts’ tight end Jack Doyle, who then caught a pass for nine yards to pick up a second-and-eight.
+A play Griffin considered one of his bigger learning experiences came on that same first drive, when he was pushed back by Colts tight end Jack Doyle, who caught a pass for 9 yards to pick up a second-and-eight.

 “I mean, it’s all part of the game,’’ Griffin said of a play that some wondered if it could have been offensive pass interference.
 “I’ve just got to prepare for it next time.
 When it happened to me, I was like, ‘wow, that was a first.’
 So I had to make sure I could make a tackle on it and even when halftime came, I’m asking my brother.
 I said, ‘what can I do to be better?
 I can’t let nobody just bully me like that.’
 He’ll tell me different keys and what to do to stop people from bullying me, and the next half I was just making sure that nobody would bully me no more.
 So I’m definitely going to learn from everybody else who had already been in the game.
 That was my first time that happened but it’s not going to happen again.”